mirzak/mender-docs/01.Get-started/04.Deploy-a-container-update/docs.md

 The [Docker Update Module](https://hub.mender.io/t/docker/324?target=blank) will download the specified images from e.g https://hub.docker.io.
 It will not stop or start the images.
-This is a reference module and is intended to be used as a starting point to develop your own Docker container update strategy.
+This is a reference module, intended  as a starting point to develop your own Docker container update strategy.

 The [Kubernetes Update Module](https://hub.mender.io/t/kubernetes/1939) is very similar and instead allows deployment of Kubernetes manifesto files.